htutwaiphyoe/mastering-javascript/the-complete-javascript-course/fundamental-part-1/README.md

 7. BigInt => larger integers that are too large to represent with Number type, introduced in ES2020

 JavaScript is dynamic type language.
 We do not need to manually define data type of the value stored in a variable.
-Data types are determined in runtime.
+Data types are determined automatically.
 Value has type, not variable.
 We can reassign value with different data type to the same variable. to reassign a variable, let or const keyword is not needed.

 Comments
 JavaScript ignores comments.